"There is so much I don't know. And so much I do know, if I just took the time to think about it."

 Its simple really.
 When I forget a technique and relearn it later, it returns in a different way.
 I do not allow a technique to take root in my head so completely that I fall into a pattern of creativity that excludes everything else.

 A lot of artists learn something new and that's where they remain.
 They find a comfort level in repeating the same technique in slight variations over and over.
-I'm not putting that down, believe me I think there are benefits to learning something and then exercising it over and over again.
-I'm just not one of them!
+I'm not putting that down.
+I think there are benefits to learning something and then exercising it over and over again.

-I think there is some evidence to support that other artist throughout history have done both.
+I think there is some evidence to support that other artists throughout history have done the same.
 If you look at an artists like Edgar Degas he devoted his life to repeating and repeating the same techniques until he had mastered them absolutely.
 And in many cases even the same subject matter such as the ballet dancers.
 But if you look at Pablo Picasso you see a constant attraction towards experimentation in sculpting, printmaking, painting, and even stage design and poetry and totally divesting himself of preconceived notions of what his skills were.